roadwarriorkata/architecture/03 SolutionDetails/ADR0002WarriorFrontEndArchitecture.md

 ![Context View of RoadWarrior](/01%20ProblemDefintion/SystemContextView.png)

-User Access to the RoadWarrior will be via Web Browser, iOS or Anroid app.
+User Access to the RoadWarrior will be via Web Browser, iOS or Android app.
 The challenges are driven by a divers user base with little to no training and high expecations on usability.
 The road warrior application wants to have a very low entry barrier for usage to be outstanding against competitors.

 ## 1.2 Decision Drivers